Elephant Hill

 How to get to the Elephant Hill.

-Elephant Hill can be accessed in various ways from the Nairobi city to the hill.
+Elephant Hill can be accessed in various ways from the city of Nairobi to the hill.

-Hiking safari at Elephant Hill Aberdares is one of the best experiences that is it might be a stepping stop or decoy kind of a thing, when it comes to Mount Kenya or Kilimanjaro still this Elephant Hill is simply engrossing to Hike.
-Hiking is one of the best exercises you can ever have, as here you shed calories and it simply feels and gives you a sense of achievement especially if you make it to attain the summit.
+Hiking safari at Elephant Hill Aberdares is one of the best experiences; it might be a stepping stop or decoy kind of a thing, but when it comes to Mount Kenya or Kilimanjaro, Elephant Hill is simply engrossing to Hike.
+Hiking is one of the best exercises you can ever have, as here you shed calories and it simply feels good and gives you a sense of achievement, especially if you make it to attain the summit.